-For information on visas and other related issues, please contact the Office of International Exchange Programs at ixo@aus.edu.
+For information on visas and other related issues, please contact the International Exchange Office at ixo@aus.edu.

 Registration

 AUS students taking courses outside AUS in the summer are not eligible to be enrolled for any type of course work at AUS for the overlapping AUS summer term.